MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder-build.md

 Microsoft Graph connectors allow Copilot agents to include knowledge from external repositories or systems such as customer accounts, incident tickets, and knowledge articles.
 Admins must enable and configure Microsoft Graph connectors in the [Microsoft Admin Center](/microsoftsearch/configure-connector).
 At first, the connectors may be collapsed in the **From your organization** section of the **Knowledge** sources.

 If at least one connector is enabled, you can add it to your Copilot agent.
 Your agent is able to answer questions related to that connector.
 The information retrieved from the connector is indexed and refreshed according to the way in which the connector was configured.
-The Copilot agent may cite relevant information from the indexed data and link the end user to the data source.
+The Copilot agent can cite relevant information from the indexed data and link the end user to the data source.

 :::image type="content" source="assets/images/copilot-studio-agent-builder/embedded-authoring-graph-connectors.png" alt-text="Graph connectors in hte Knowledge sources":::

+## Next step

 > [!div class="nextstepaction"]
 > [Publish and manage Copilot Studio agent builder agents](copilot-studio-agent-builder-publish.md)